 Use a Design Thinking Process for Brand Name Brainstorming

 Now the fun part – brainstorming with your team to come up with a list of brand names.
-At Magnetic, we stick to “design thinking” in our brainstorms.
-If you’re not familiar with design thinking, check it out!
-You’ll be glad you did.

 To summarize, design thinking is a creative way to problem solve.
 The principle is centered around generating as many ideas as possible without even considering consequences.
 In other words, fail fast to find the solution quicker!

 Once you’ve got a solid list of names, you can reverse engineer to see how each will work in a campaign, or how they’ll stand up against competitors.

 We’ll typically generate 10-30 brand names per person and then narrow it down to the best of the best before moving into the next phase.